Radiotherapy

 There are two primary forms of radiotherapy: external beam radiotherapy (EBRT) and internal radiotherapy (brachytherapy).

-• External Beam Radiotherapy (EBRT) is the most common form of radiotherapy, where a machine called a linear accelerator directs high-energy X-rays or electrons at the tumour site.
+• External Beam Radiotherapy (EBRT) is the most common form of radiotherapy.
+A machine called a linear accelerator directs high-energy X-rays or electrons at the tumour site.
 The radiation is carefully shaped to match the size and shape of the tumour, minimising damage to surrounding healthy tissue.
 Intensity-radiation treatment (IMRT) and volumetric-modulated arc therapy (VMAT) are advanced forms of EBRT that allow for even more precise targeting of tumours.

 • Brachytherapy involves placing radioactive material directly into or near the tumour.
 The radioactive material, often in the form of seeds, pellets, or wires, emits radiation that destroys the nearby cancer cells.
 Brachytherapy is commonly used to treat prostate, cervix, head and neck cancers.